SysManSquad/sysmansquadblogdev/content/posts/2021-02-16-multilingual-windows-10-20h2-osd-with-configmgr/index.md

                     </div>

                     <p>
-                      <strong>Note:</strong> yes you will be downloading content for 2004, even though we are building a 20H2 task seqeuence.
+                      **Note:** yes you will be downloading content for 2004, even though we are building a 20H2 task seqeuence.
                     </p>

                     <p>